DSU-Digital-Sound-Design/f-25-dad-424-sound-design-for-games/content/lectures/week-5/setup/index.md

 - Click "Add to My Assets" and then "Open in Unity".
 - This will open the Package Manager in Unity.
 - Click "download" and then "import" to add the 3D Game Kit to your project.
-- Its ok to overwrite any files if prompted.
+- It's OK to overwrite any files if prompted.
 - Install/update any dependencies if prompted.

 When this window pops up click "Next" and then "Import".